 If you are 18 years old or over

-If you are 18 years old or over, then you can leave without getting permission from your parents or employer.
-However, it can still be a good idea to speak to them about your decision and explain why you are leaving.
+If you are 18 years old or over, then you can leave your apprenticeship without getting permission from your parents or employer.
+However, it would still be a good idea to speak to them about your decision and explain why you are leaving.

 The amount of notice you need to give depends on how long you have been working for your employer.